This week inHusker history

 The week of Dec.
-16-22, looking back in stretches of years divisible by five:
+16-22, looking back in five-year intervals

 1897: Coach E.N.
 Robinson leaves after two seasons to pursue a law degree.
 Meanwhile, Kansas unsuccessfully airs its protest of the Nov.
 13th KU-Nebraska game at a meeting of conference schools.

 1902: Halfback John Bender – future head coach at such schools as Tennessee, Washington State and Kansas State – is elected Nebraska's captain for the 1903 season.

 «1907: Nebraska Coach William King Cole makes a case for rule changes to discourage the indiscriminate use of the forward pass.